mindstormJ/DreadAwakening/README.md

  - users should now be able to type !collection {GU-id} in chat. where {GU-id} is the users Gods Unchained Id

 All code can be reviewed.
+If you don't trust the exe, you can build the bot yourself using the available code.
 You can make your own changes to the bot if desired.
 Code is delivered as is.